 On reflection, is there one thing you would have liked to have done differently using safe experiments:

-Is there one thing my web site could have done things differently to help you.
-Do tell me about that as development of my web site depends on your experiences.
+Is there one thing my web site could have done things differently to help you?
+Do tell me about that as the development of my web site depends on me knowing about your experiences.

 As you consider your future – the ongoing trip towards your next ‘new normal’ – is there something that you intend to do – or want to do, NOW – during that journey?

 If this review becomes an ‘ending’ for you – some milestone has been reached – then you might want to help me.

 This website has expanded based on many experiments readers have designed and implemented.
 I’d appreciate it if you would join them.